g4b1nagy/helpfulsheep.com/src/2015-02-19-the-ghosts-of-wordpress-past.md

 I was pretty dumbfounded.
 I asked a friend who's keen on WordPress for an opinion and he suggested that it was probably an injection in my WordPress install.

-Unfortunately, I had deleted all of WordPress's files when I redesigned my website, but I did keep a database dump as a souvenir (because that's the kind of souvenirs you get when you're a programmer).
-Since my WordPress install was extremely clean i.e. default theme with no additional plugins and all my passwords were 20 character alpha-numerico-@#$%^-hellstorms, I was really curious to see if somebody had managed to gain acces to my db.
+Unfortunately, I had deleted all of WordPress' files when I redesigned my website, but I did keep a database dump as a souvenir (because that's the kind of souvenirs you get when you're a programmer).
+Since my WordPress install was extremely clean i.e. default theme with a single additional plugin (slimbox) and all my passwords were 20 character alpha-numerico-@#$%^-hellstorms, I was really curious to see if somebody had managed to gain access to my db.
 After running `cat db.sql | grep -i loan` and checking most of the tables, I concluded that although I was running WordPress 3.2.1, the db had not been altered.

 Playing around with Webmaster Tools, I came across a very interesting timeline of the attack.
 As you can see, my website went from 70 indexed pages to about 600 overnight.